 02 of 12

 We love Article's take on Mid-Century Modern because it feels like every piece falls strongly on the side of "modern."
-For example, their Matrix sofa ($1299) comes rendered in millennial pink velvet with rounded edges and metal legs.
+For example, their Matrix sofa ($1299) comes rendered in millennial pink velvet with rounded edges and metal legs (as well as gold, blue, navy and orange velvet hues).
 We also love their Sven sofa ($1299) with a tufted bench and smooth back pillows which comes in several shades of blue, green and gray.

 03 of 12

 If you simply can't get enough of anything and everything Mid-Century Modern, then Rove Concepts is for you.
 Started in 2011, their entire shop is dedicated to designs that reflect this aesthetic—which of course includes sofas, sectionals and loveseats.
-We love the Scarlett sofa ($2065) for it's sloping arms and the fact that it comes in two shades of vintage velvet or distressed black leather.
+We love the Luca sofa ($1495) for it's sloping arms and the fact that it comes in two shades of vintage velvet or distressed black leather.

 04 of 12